openmainframeproject-internship/Enabling-IBM-Z-in-MLModelScope/Documentation/docs-mxnet-agent.md

 1. Clone MXNet github repository

     ```
-    git clone --single-branch --depth 1 --branch $FRAMEWORK_VERSION --recursive https://github.com/apache/incubator-mxnet mxnet
+    git clone --single-branch --depth 1 --branch v1.6.x --recursive https://github.com/apache/incubator-mxnet mxnet
     ```

 2. We'll be using `make` to compile the library.
-This requires setting the multiple configuration options avaliable under make/config.mk.
-Use the following command to install the library
+This requires setting the multiple configuration options avaliable under `make/config.mk`.
+Use the following set the required environment variables and then install the library

     ```
     cd mxnet && \